wayri/Arduino-Oscilloscope/CONTRIBUTING.md

 ### If your's is a harware addition!
 > good job

+I recommend you create a fork of this project and then alter it's charachteristics.
+If it is too radical for modifying the code.
+It is better to create a seperate repository.
 Create an issue and tag me using @wayri so that I can link to your project

-I will update this doc as time goes, so keep an eye out for it :).
+> I will update this doc as time goes, so keep an eye out for it :).

-Happy Sourcering!
+#### Happy Sourcering!
-Yawar Badri (wayri)
+#### Yawar Badri (wayri)